-Prunes soaked in Armagnac make this a very rich, decadent cheesecake.
-Don’t forget to soak the prunes the night before or longer if possible.
+Prunes soaked in Armagnac make this a very rich, decadent chocolate cheesecake.
+Don’t forget to soak the prunes the night before

 - 175g (6oz) Dark chocolate Digestives, finely crushed